 I. JESUS REBUKES PETER:

 After Peter had made the great confession that Jesus was the Messiah, the Christ, the Son of the living God, Jesus began to explain certain things about His approaching death.
 Jesus had been teaching about the kingdom of God for a while but had not revealed much to His disciples regarding His suffering, death, and resurrection (John 2:19-22;3:14; Matt.
 12:38-40).
-Although Peter had made his confession, the apostles still needed to be instructed on God's eternal plan for Christ.
+Although Peter made the great confession, the apostles still needed to be instructed on God's eternal plan for Christ.
 It is amazing how little they understood about His ministry, especially His death and resurrection.

-Since Peter did not comprehend what Jesus had said (Matthew 16:21-23), he impulsively took Jesus aside and began to rebuke Him saying,
+Since Peter did not comprehend what Jesus had said (Matthew 16:21-23), he impulsively took Jesus aside and began to rebuke Him, saying,

 "God forbid it, Lord!
 This shall never happen to You."